richaude/Mirador_React/README.md

 The Mirador 3 interface should now appear in your browser on `localhost:3000`.

 ## Future working targets
-1. Add resources properly (right now, nothing is displayed when you select *IMPORT WORKSPACE* and enter a link to a manifest.
+1. Add resources properly (right now, nothing is displayed when you select *IMPORT WORKSPACE* and enter a link to a manifest).
 2. Integrate my Python script